 It can be extremely frightening to learn that your child has potentially life-threatening heart defects.
-Although support groups aren't for everyone, talking to other parents — especially ones who've already gone through the surgery — can give you hope, encouragement and people to lean on.
-Ask your doctor if there are any support groups for parents of children with heart defects in your area.
+Although support groups aren't for everyone, talking to other parents — especially those whose children have already gone through corrective surgery — can give you hope, encouragement and support.
+Ask your child's doctor if there are any support groups for parents of children with heart defects in your area.

-To help coordinate your child's care, you may wish to prepare a brief note with your child's diagnosis, medications, surgeries and their dates, and your cardiologist's name and number.
-This note will provide necessary information to others who may care for your child and will help any new doctor understand your child's health history.
+To help coordinate your child's care, you might prepare a brief note with your child's diagnosis, medications, surgeries and their dates, and the cardiologist's name and number.
+This note will provide necessary information to others who might care for your child and will help any new doctor understand your child's health history.

-If you change health insurance plans, be sure your new plan will cover your child's care, as some plans may not allow coverage for pre-existing conditions or may require a waiting period.
+If you change health insurance plans, be sure your new plan will cover your or your child's care.
+Some plans might not allow coverage for pre-existing conditions or might require a waiting period.

-- Tetralogy of Fallot.
+- Facts about tetralogy of Fallot.
 Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/heartdefects/TetralogyOfFallot.html.
-Accessed Nov.
-2, 2011.
+Accessed July 31, 2015.